 Ooma Office VoIP for businesses was designed for smaller companies with just a few employees.
 It’s extremely easy to use, which is a major plus if you’re using a VoIP phone service for the first time.

 On the other hand, Ooma Office doesn’t have all of the advanced features you might expect as your business scales up.
-So, it may not be the best VoIP service if you plan to grow your staff over the coming year.
+So, it may not be the best VoIP service if you plan to grow your operations and expand your staff pool.

 In our Ooma Office review, we’ll cover everything you need to know to decide if this VoIP service is right for your business.